Enroll in GCU’s Geropsychology Master’s Program to Advance Your Skills and Knowledge

-What to Expect in a Geropsychology Master of Science Program
+What to Expect in a Geropsychology Graduate Program

 GCU is a modern university with technological adaptations to meet the needs of its diverse student body.
 Learners may complete the geropsychology degree online or via evening classes on campus.
-All courses are taught by fully qualified instructors who are experts in their field, and both online and on-campus courses enable students to engage in intellectually stimulating discussions with their peers.
+All courses are taught by fully qualified instructors who are experts in their field, and both online and on-campus courses enable you to engage in intellectually stimulating discussions with your peers.

-The MS in geropsychology program follows a timely and relevant curriculum focused on ethical frameworks for enhancing the health, wellness and quality of life of elderly populations.
-Students acquire key skills in analytical reasoning and evidence-based strategies.
+The geropsychology graduate program follows a timely and relevant curriculum focused on ethical frameworks for enhancing the health, wellness and quality of life of elderly populations.
+You will acquire key skills in analytical reasoning and evidence-based strategies.
 The program explores physical, cognitive and spiritual care for individuals at the end of life.

-Learn Best Practices and Strategies for Elderly Care in the Geropsychology MS Degree
+Learn Best Practices and Strategies for Elderly Care in the Geropsychology Master’s Program

-Geropsychology students examine the relationship between body and mind, and identify the appropriate interventions that may inspire positive change.
-Some of the core program courses include the following:
+As a geropsychology degree student, you will examine the relationship between body and mind, and identify the appropriate interventions that may inspire positive change.
+Some of the core courses in this geropsychology graduate program include:

 - Sociology of Aging